merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ``` bash
 anvi-self-test --suite mini
 ```

+{:.notice}
+You may see warning messages during self-test runs.
+Don't be concerned.

 If this runs successfully, a browser window will popup.
 Don't forget to go back to your terminal and press `CTRL+C` to kill the server.
 To leave the virtual environment, you can run the command `deactivate`.